Hjorthmedh/RGCmorphology/ms/intro.md

 dendritic area with eccentricity.

-To find the best feature set we searched the entire set of possible features (2^15^-1 = 32767).
-A classifier with five features predicted the correct RGC type with an accuracy of 83%.
-This is lower than **near-perfect** [@Sumbul2014-vm], nearly 4 times above chance level which is around 24%.
+To find the best feature set we searched the entire set of possible features (2^15^-1 = 32767). **REF TABLE 1**A classifier with five features predicted the correct RGC type with an accuracy of 83%.
+This is lower than **near-perfect** [@Sumbul2014-vm], but around three and a half times above chance level which is around 24%.
 We discuss the differences between our approach and Sümbül’s in the *Limits* section below.

 To verify our data we also tested the algorithm on a dataset from
 @Sumbul2014-vm to see if they performed comparably.
 Their data